JaniKibichi/dockerfile-at-ps-final/README.md

 Project version | 1.6
 playSMS version | 1.4

-This project is playSMS docker image project.
+This project is playSMS docker image project - and we have now added the [Africa's Talking](https://africastalking.com) gateway and dockerized the app.

+Thanks to Anton Raharja <antonrd@gmail.com>

+To get the africastalking smsc working, sign up and get your [API key from here:](https://account.africastalking.com/auth/api).

 playSMS is a free and open source SMS management software.
 A flexible Web-based mobile portal system that it can be made to fit to various services such as an SMS gateway, bulk SMS provider, personal messaging system, corporate and group communication tools.